 Two weeks before our inspection, CQC sent the practice 50 feedback comment cards, along with posters for the practice to display, encouraging patients to share their views of the service.

-Eight cards were completed, giving a patient response rate of 16%
+41 cards were completed, giving a patient response rate of 82%

-All eight views expressed by patients were positive.
+All of the views expressed by patients were positive.